quadram-institute-bioscience/QuaTradis/README.md

 ## Contributing

+Quatradis uses git for version control, with it's public repo sited on github.
+Quatradis uses the [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching workflow.
+The reason for this is it allows contributions to go through a standard feature branch workflow, while allows Quatradis admins to be selective about at which point in the development trunk branch a versioned release is made.
+For most users this means that changes should be created in a feature branch off of the develop branch.
+Changes should be submitted via [github pull request](https://github.com/quadram-institute-bioscience/QuaTradis/pulls) to the `develop` branch.

-All changes to Quatradis should be made in a separate git branch from master, and then integrated into the master branch using a [github pull request](https://github.com/quadram-institute-bioscience/QuaTradis/pulls).
-Before submitting the PR please check that your code changes pass all unit tests (see below).
+Before submitting the PR please check that your code changes pass all unit tests (see below) to save time.
 Also ideally write some unit tests to cover your new functionality.
 PRs currently require 1 approval and a successful travis build.

+### Building quatradis

+Quatradis is mostly python code, so all the usual methods for building python apply.
+However to make things simple a [Makefile](Makefile) is provided which various targets for different actions a developer might want to take.
+For example if you want to build a development release type `make dev`.
+If would like to install into your local python environment type `make install`.
+You can all build a local docker image with `make docker-build`.

 ### Running unit tests

-The test can be run with `pytest` from the `tests` directory.
-Alternatively you can use the make target from the top-level
+The suite of unit tests can be run with `make test` from the top-level directory.
+Alternatively you can run `pytest` directly from the `tests` directory.

-directory:  `make test`
+### Versioning

+When administrators of the quadtradis feel it is time to create a new release and bump the version there are 3 different make targets to choose from depending on which kind of release is required:

+- Major release: `make major_release`
+- Minor release: `make minor_release`
+- Patch release: `make patch_release`

+For details of what each of these do see the [Makefile](Makefile) but this increases the dot release number in the VERSION file and commits this to the `develop` branch.
+It then merges this commit into `master` and pushes both branches to github.
+The new master commit is also tagged with the new version.

+If administrators need help figuring out which release to make check the [semver2](https://semver.org/) guidelines.

 ### Travis CI

 Continuous integration is delivered via [travis](https://app.travis-ci.com/github/quadram-institute-bioscience/QuaTradis).
-The [travis pipeline](.travis.yml) is designed to build and test all commit on all branches pushed to github.
-For master builds, which only take place after a successful PR, travis will also publish the latest docker image to [dockerhub](https://hub.docker.com/r/quadraminstitute/quatradis).
+The [travis pipeline](.travis.yml) is designed to build and test all commits on all branches pushed to github.
+For master builds (i.e. new releases), travis will also publish the latest docker image to [dockerhub](https://hub.docker.com/r/quadraminstitute/quatradis).

-### Versioning

-When administrators of the

 ## License